 This is a form of hatha yoga that focuses on relaxation, stretching and deep breathing.
 This form of yoga is ideal for those who are new to exercise.
 The primary difference between gentle and hatha is that the practitioner is not required to go into challenging asanas as deeply in gentle class in comparison to a hatha class.
 Seniors who mobile, but are new to yoga should consider trying a gentle class.

+Student mobility is important and Hatha teachers might not have much experience with Yoga programs for seniors.
 This style combines physical exercise with mental discipline.
 Students are asked to develop body awareness.
 Focus on the breath is also important.
-Active seniors may consider trying a hatha class.
+Active seniors may consider trying a Hatha class.

 Although the chair is the main prop in these classes it is not the only prop and it may be used in seated, standing and other positions, such as Legs on a Chair, which is a modified version of Viparita Karani.